nicoluca/quoted-client/UserManual.md

 To add a source to the quote (mandatory) either select an existing book from the choicebox, create a new book via the respective button, or fill in the the URL text field after checking the URL checkbox.

-The quote will be saved to the database when you click the "Add Quote" button you will briefly see a success message.
+The quote will be saved to the server-side database when you click the "Add Quote" button you will briefly see a success message.
 If any input was invalid, you will see a respective error message.

 <img src="images/add_quote.png" width="500" alt="Add Quote">

 ## Reviewing Random Quotes

 To review a random quote, select the "Random" tab.
-You will see a random quote and its source (if quotes are present in the database).
+You will see a random quote and its source (if quotes are present in the server-side database).
 You can click the "Next" button to see another random quote.

 <img src="images/random_quote.png" width="500" alt="Random Quote">